writerthethinker1/testing-blog/_posts/2020/Jan/2020-01-07-Coprime-LCM.md

  ---

  Thanks for reading and thinking with me!
 Hope this made the Chinese Remainder Theorem proof easier to read.
-Catch you later!
+Catch you later! <i class="fas fa-meteor"></i>

  (づ｡◕‿‿◕｡)づ --- *All is number...* (Pythagoras)